Owls 2025 - 2026

 English: English homework will be set via Class DoJo on a Friday to be completed by the following Wednesday.
 We ask that the children also engage frequently with Spelling Shed to practise their spellings.

-Reading: At Weston; we encourage children to develop a lifelong love for reading.
+Reading: At Weston, we encourage children to develop a lifelong love for reading.
 We ask for children to read regularly at home to adults and to themselves.
-Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is crucial.
-Children will be able to select from or be provided with quality texts appropriate for their age and ability.
+Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is even more crucial this term, due to the protracted absence from school.
+Children will be provided with quality texts appropriate for their age and ability.